GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Increment buttons should not display on Zipcode input field on Open Weather widget settings modal

 #### FIXED
--   BLOCKER: When deleting a project or removing a dashboard panel the local storage array isn't being updated correctly resulting in erroneous library, dasboard, and delete projects funtionality when refreshing the browser.
+-   BLOCKER: When deleting a project or removing a dashboard panel the local storage array isn't being updated correctly resulting in erroneous library, dashboard, and delete projects functionality when refreshing the browser.
-    -   FIX: Recoded the routine that removes widget IDs from local storage; created a common function in script.js to handle removing IDs
+    -   FIX: Recorded the routine that removes widget IDs from local storage; created a common function in script.js to handle removing IDs
 -   When adding a project or widget to the dashboard while in the Dark Dashboard Scheme, the added panel is not styled correctly.
     -   FIX: Added whatColorScheme() and a selector scheme to capture the current color scheme setting and apply it to any added buttons
 -   When reentering the site or refreshing the browser the scenario class is not being added to the project panel heads on the dashboard in dark mode.
     -   FIX: Added whatColorScheme() and a selector scheme to capture the current color scheme setting and apply it to any added panels
 -   Hover Cog Hint in Nav displays a "Click Me!" next to the icon in the nav text
-    -   FIX: Adjusted selectors so the Click Me! tip onlt displays next to cogs in the Library and Dashboard.
+    -   FIX: Adjusted selectors so the Click Me! tip only displays next to cogs in the Library and Dashboard.

 <a name="DPLY"></a>
 ## Deployment